Summer Camp FAQs

 How big is Takodah?

-Your child will be in a cabin with 9 other kids of the same age/gender, two college-age cabin leaders, and one Leader-In-Training.
-Beyond the cabin, your child will be in a division with 60 other campers of similar ages.
+Your child will be in a cabin with 9 other kids of the same grade/gender, two college-age cabin leaders, and sometimes (sessions 2 and 4) one Leader-In-Training.
+Beyond the cabin, your child will be in a division with 60 other campers of similar grades.
 Within our camp of 330 campers and 125 staff members, our cabins feel like families and divisions feel like tight-knit communities.

 Is Takodah co-ed?

 Takodah offers concurrent programs, wherein we host both girls+ and boys+ at the same time, while maintaining a gender majority experience for all campers.
-In order to maintain this experience, we have two different sites within the same campus: South Camp and North Camp.
+In order to maintain this experience, we have two different sites within the same campus: South Village and North Village.

-Why are single-gender experiences important at summer camp?
+Why are gender-focused experiences important at summer camp?

-Our single-gender programs provide well-rounded childhood experiences.
+Our gender-focused programs provide well-rounded childhood experiences.
 By relieving the pressures of co-ed environments, Takodah helps campers increase positive self-images, positive behaviors, and confidence—all while supporting deeper friendships and bonds.

-What is the difference between South Camp and North Camp?
+What is the difference between South Village and North Village?

 Will my child make friends at camp?